We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Winkbed offers a soft version of their original mattress that makes use of hybrid technology.
+Winkbed offers a soft version of its original mattress that makes use of hybrid technology.
 The coil layers help increase airflow.
-The gel in the memory foam helps to reduce sleeping temperatures.
+The gel in the memory foam helps reduce sleeping temperatures.

-The company offer a 120-day sleep trial with free returns and a lifetime warranty, with an ‘Any Reason’ option, allowing you to exchange the mattress after the trial ends for 50% of the price.
+The company offers a 120-day sleep trial with free returns and a lifetime warranty, with an “Any Reason” option that allows you to exchange the mattress after the trial ends for 50% of the price.

-This CertiPUR-US certified mattress is flippable, offering both a soft side and firm side.
+This CertiPUR-US certified mattress is flippable, offering both a soft side and a firm side.

-The soft side features 3 in of copper-gel memory foam.
+The soft side features 3 inches (in) of copper-gel memory foam.
 Above this is a cooling cover designed to help regulate sleeping temperatures.

-The manufacturer states that the copper inside this mattress has antimicrobial qualities.
-This forms a barrier that fights odor-causing bacteria, allowing your mattress to remain fresh for longer.
+The manufacturer states that the copper inside this mattress has antimicrobial qualities that form a barrier to fight odor-causing bacteria, allowing your mattress to remain fresh for longer.

 Layla offers a 120-day trial period.

-This mattress consists of 4 layers of foam and totals 14 inches (in) in height.
-The top ‘comfort’ layer is 3 in of memory foam that allows a person to sink in for pressure relief.
+This mattress consists of 4 layers of foam and totals 14 in tall.
+The top “comfort” layer is 3 in of memory foam that allows a person to sink in for pressure relief.